asyncapi/nodejs-template/README.md

 This template must be used with the AsyncAPI Generator.
 You can find all available options [here](https://github.com/asyncapi/generator/).

 In case you use X509 security and need to provide certificates, place them in the root of generated server with the following names: `ca.pem`, `service.cert`, `service.key`.
-Since you can have multiple different security schemes, to use the one of X509 type, you need to pass the name fo the scheme like this: `-p securityScheme=SCHEME_NAME`.
+Since you can have multiple different security schemes, to use the one of X509 type, you need to pass the name of the scheme like this: `-p securityScheme=SCHEME_NAME`.

 > You can find a complete tutorial on AsyncAPI Generator using this template [here](https://www.asyncapi.com/docs/tutorials/streetlights).